AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   the subsequent NSE checks.
 This is mainly to avoid unnecessary computations of computing the NSE mass fractions when the current temperature is too low.
   This is set to 4.0e9 by default.

-.. rubric:: Footnotes

-.. [#fY] The table actually provides the weak rate, which is the sum of all electron capture and positron decay rates times the appropriate abundances minus a similar rate for the beta decay and positron capture, [wrate] = [rectot] + [rpdtot] - [redtot] - [rpctot]

-   So if electron capture dominates, then [wrate] is positive and this should be subtracted from :math:`Y_e`.